acupof-jojo/Deckd-Out/README.md

 ## NOTE

 This repository is a team project from a Software Engineering class in Spring 2024.
+All of the work was completed by a team of 6 students over the course of 1 semester.
 I contributed under my school account -- Johanna Mejias/ JoJo / jmejias

 ### Project Abstract